 Each headset takes a different approach to onboard touch controls

-The Sony WH-1000XM4 only features two buttons—power and Custom.
+The Sony WH-1000XM4 only features two buttons—power and custom.
 The custom button can be programmed to access a voice assistant or to toggle ANC.
 All other controls, including volume control and pausing are done through a series of taps and swipes.
 However, the XM4 only registers taps roughly 25% of the time, so it’s easier to just use the auto-pause and auto-resume functionality.
-This is a feature that detects when you remove the headphones and put them back on and pauses or plays your media accordingly.
+This is a feature that detects when you remove the headphones and put it back on and pauses or plays your media accordingly.

 All controls on the Shure AONIC 50 are done through tactile buttons.
 While this may not be as futuristic as the touch-sensitive ear pads of the XM4, the buttons work every time.
-The headset has a noise cancelling and ambient sound switch, a power button, and volume controls.
+The headset has a noise canceling and ambient sound switch, a power button, and volume controls.
 It also has a multifunction button that can be used to pause/play media as well as to access a smart assistant.

-While the build of the Sony WH-1000XM4 is more portable and lightweight and features the ambient sound passthrough feature, the controls of the Shure AONIC 50 are more responsive and the AONIC 50 allows you to both toggle your noise cancelling and access your smart assistant.
+While the build of the Sony WH-1000XM4 is more portable and lightweight and features the ambient sound passthrough feature, the controls of the Shure AONIC 50 are more responsive and the AONIC 50 allows you to both toggle your noise canceling and access your smart assistant.

 The Shure AONIC 50 supports more codecs

 Both the Sony WH-1000XM4 and the Shure AONIC 50 use Bluetooth 5.0 firmware and support Bluetooth multipoint, so you can seamlessly switch between listening on your laptop and your smartphone.
 Both headphones support SBC, AAC, and LDAC, but the AONIC 50 also support aptX, aptX HD, and aptX Low Latency.
 This may make the Shure headphones more appealing to Android users.
-In addition, to utilize Bluetooth multipoint with the Sony WH-1000XM4, you’re forced to stream over AAC, whereas the Shure AONIC 50 allow multipoint with any of its available codecs.
+In addition, to utilize Bluetooth multipoint with the Sony WH-1000XM4, you’re forced to stream over AAC, whereas the Shure AONIC 50 allows multipoint with any of its available codecs.

 Dive in: Understanding Bluetooth codecs